 The iconic northern California city of San Francisco has plenty of outdoor destinations to hit up, but it's also home to some amazing museums that are highly worthy of your attention.
-Whether you want to take in some culture during a rainy afternoon or you simply want to elevate your Instagram feed (no judgment, whatever gets you to a museum), here are the nine best museums to visit in San Francisco.
+Whether you want to take in some culture during a rainy afternoon or you simply want to elevate your Instagram feed (no judgment, whatever gets you to a museum), here are the 9 best museums to visit in San Francisco.

 50 Hagiwara Tea Garden Drive, San Francisco